 Why would you risk dirtying your shoes on that?

-60% of the population live in Reykjavik.
+Places to visit in Iceland by car?
+60% of the population lives in Reykjavik.
 If you go outside of the capital city you will hardly see anyone!

 Too boring and too quiet!
 There are more sheep and horses than people!